Tracking My Haters With Githate

 Why I Built This

-I noticed my follower count fluctuating and wanted to know who exactly was leaving. existing tools were either paid, full of ads, or required giving away too many permissions.
+I noticed my follower count fluctuating and wanted to know who exactly was leaving.
+Existing tools were either paid, full of ads, or required giving away too many permissions.
 So I built a simple CLI wrapper around the GitHub API to do it myself.

 Check out the code on GitHub.